TrevorBeadle/TrevorBeadle/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Human Rights First - Asylum project
+Tip-Calculator
 - 🌱 I’m currently learning ...
 As much as I can, all the time!
 - 👯 I’m looking to collaborate on ...
 Full stack web applications
 - 🤔 I’m looking for help with ...
 Backend technologies